 For more information on other invasive pests, see this post on dealing with invasive pests.

 Admin note: This post first appeared on my blog in June of 2013.
-I have updated the post with additional information and photos as well as a printable for your garden journal and a video for you to enjoy.
+I have updated the post with additional information and new photos, as well as a printable for your garden journal and a video for you to enjoy.

-To remind yourself of this post for how to kill squash bugs, pin this image to your gardening board on Pinterest so that you can easily find it later.
+To remind yourself of this post on how to kill squash bugs, pin this image to your gardening board on Pinterest so that you can easily find it later.

 Controlling Squash Bugs Printable